OCA/e-commerce/website_sale_product_attribute_filter_collapse/readme/USAGE.rst

 #.
 Go to Website Shop.
 #.
-Activate "Attributes & Variants filter" in "Customize" option in top menu.
-#.
-Activate "Filter by collapsible attributes" in "Customize" option in top menu.
+Activate/deactivate "Collapsible attribute filters" in "Customize" option in web editor.
 #.
 Now you can see product attributes filter grouped.